tidev/pulsar-titanium/README.md

-appc:build              | Build using the current selected command and configuration appc:stop               | Stop the current build appc:console            | Toggle the console appc:generate           | Open a dialog to generate a new controller, creating Alloy XML, TSS and JavaScript files appc:open view          | Open the related Alloy XML file appc:open style         | Open the related Alloy TSS file appc:open controller    | Open the related JavaScript file
+appc:build              | Build using the current selected command and configuration appc:stop               | Stop the current build appc:console            | Toggle the console appc:generate           | Open dialog to generate a new alloy file or component appc:open view          | Open the related Alloy XML file appc:open style         | Open the related Alloy TSS file appc:open controller    | Open the related JavaScript file